-know nothing about.
-"A woman who has two husbands in a stranger to that sen-timent which makes a war-horse linger at the dead soldier's side and the faithful dog starve himself upon his master's grave." his master's grave.
+"A woman who has two husbands in a twelvemonth is a stranger to that sen-timent which makes a war-horse linger at the dead soldier's side and the faithful dog starve himself upon his master's grave." his master's grave.